-The megalodon, which went extinct millions of years ago, was the largest shark ever documented and one of the largest fish on record.
-The scientific name, Carcharocles megalodon, means "giant tooth."
-And for good reason: Its massive teeth give scientists major clues about what the creature was like and when it died off.
+The megalodon, which went extinct millions of years ago, was the largest shark ever to prowl the oceans and one of the largest fish on record.
+The scientific name, Otodus megalodon, means "giant tooth," and for good reason: Its massive teeth are almost three times larger than the teeth of a modern great white shark (opens in new tab).
+The megalodon shark's fossilized bones and teeth give scientists major clues about what the creature was like and when it died off.

 When the megalodon went extinct

-While a 2018 popular movie, "The Meg," pits modern humans against the beast, more than likely, the megalodon died out before humans evolved.
-It is difficult to pinpoint the exact date that the megalodon went extinct, because the fossil record is incomplete.
+While the popular 2018 movie, "The Meg," pits modern humans against an enormous megalodon sharks, it's actually more than likely that the beast died out before humans even evolved.
+But it's difficult to pinpoint the exact date that the megalodon went extinct because the fossil record is incomplete.

-A very small portion of the Zurich study's data — 6 out of 10,000 simulations — showed a 1 percent chance that these giant sharks could still be alive.
-That chance seems pretty slim, and the researchers wrote in the study that they rejected "popular claims of present-day survival of C. megalodon."
+A very small portion of the Zurich study's data — 6 out of 10,000 simulations — showed a 1% chance that these giant sharks could still be alive.
+That chance seems pretty slim, and the researchers wrote in the study that they rejected "popular claims of present-day survival of O. megalodon."

-"Original calculations greatly overestimated the size of megalodon," William Paterson University Professor of environmental science, Marty Becker, a paleontologist who specializes in shark research, told Live Science.
+"Original calculations greatly overestimated the size of megalodon," Marty Becker, a William Paterson University Professor of environmental science who studies shark paleontology, told Live Science.
 "This is in part related to the fact that the megalodon fossil record is dominated almost exclusively by teeth.
 Current calculations indicate that megalodon may have achieved lengths up to 10 meters [around 33 feet] and nothing like what is currently featured in the summer 2018 movie 'The Meg.'"

 The largest megalodon tooth measures around 7 inches (17.8 centimeters) in length, which is almost three times longer than those of great white sharks.
 That giant size led ancient peoples to theorize about the creatures' origins.
-For example, early discoveries of megalodon teeth in western Europe were thought to be the petrified tongues of ancient serpents.
-People called them 'tongue stones.'
+For example, early discoveries of megalodon shark teeth in western Europe were thought to be the petrified tongues of ancient serpents.
+People called them "tongue stones."

-The teeth are found all over the world in great quantities.
-"Teeth of megalodon are known to have a global occurrence and are prized among fossil collectors for their assorted colors, serrated edges and large size when compared to other fossil and modern shark teeth," said Becker.
+The impressive teeth are found all over the world in great quantities.
+"Teeth of megalodon are known to have a global occurrence and are prized among fossil collectors for their assorted colors, serrated edges and large size when compared to other fossil and modern shark teeth," Becker said.
 "Availability on the internet marketplace has devalued earlier fossil collections of megalodon teeth as investments."

 The megalodon was a top-of-the-food-chain predator.
 It fed on other big marine mammals, like whales and dolphins.
 It may have even eaten other sharks, according to Discovery.